About the climate outlooks

 Interpreting climate outlooks

-- For rainfall, additional information on the likelihood of rainfall exceeding particular totals, as well as the rainfall totals that have a specific chance of occurring are also provided.
+- Additional information on the likelihood of rainfall exceeding particular totals is also provided, as well as the rainfall totals that have a specific chance of occurring (e.g 75% chance of 100 mm).

-- The probabilities (or chances) are generated from the Predictive Ocean Atmosphere Model for Australia (POAMA), the Bureau's dynamical climate model.
+- The climate outlooks are generated from the Predictive Ocean Atmosphere Model for Australia (POAMA), the Bureau's dynamical climate model.

 Details: Outlook model

-- While weather forecasts can tell you what the temperature will be tomorrow and how much rain to expect, climate outlooks can not be this specific.
-This is because they are looking further ahead and because of the chaotic nature of the climate.
-However, longer-term forecasts of seasonal statistics, such as medians are possible with accuracy.
+- While weather forecasts can tell you what the temperature will be tomorrow and how much rain to expect, climate outlooks cannot be this specific.
+This is because they are looking further ahead and the further we look ahead, the more small random changes can amplify into different weather patterns.
+However, longer-term forecasts of seasonal statistics, such as whether rainfall or temperature will generally be above or below median, are possible to accurately predict.

 Details: Past accuracy

-- Probability based outlooks should be used as one tool only in risk management and decision making.
-The greatest benefits of using Bureau climate outlooks will accrue from long-term use, for example over a 10 year period.
+- Probability-based outlooks are designed to be used as one of several planning tools within risk management and decision-making.
+The greatest benefits of using Bureau climate outlooks will accrue from long-term use, for example over a 10-year period.

 Outlook update schedule

-- Chance of at least (the chances that the three-month or separate month rainfall will exceed particular thresholds, e.g. 200 mm)
+- Chance of at least (the chances that the three-month or individual monthly rainfall will exceed particular thresholds, e.g. 200 mm)

-- Outlook scenarios (the three-month or separate month rainfall amounts that have a specific chance of occurring, e.g. 25%).
+- Outlook scenarios (the three-month or individual monthly rainfall amounts that have a specific chance of occurring, e.g. 25%).

 Outlook scenario maps